marcopaglio/BookingApp/README.md

 - `-Pdocker` add the application's dockerization.

    This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
-Please, make sure you have [setup X server environment for Docker](#setup-x-server-environment-for-docker) before using this Maven profile.
+Please, make sure you have [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `docker` profile.

 ### Build with Maven

 > InfoPoint :information_source:: Without Maven Wrapper build might fails due to different versions of Maven.
 For this reason building with Maven Wrapper is recommended.<br>
 > If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6.

-If you take the time to install Maven, then you can now build the BookingApp project using the command described in [Build with Maven Wrapper](#build-with-maven-wrapper) where `<MVNW>` is substituted by `mvn`.<br>
+If you take the time to install Maven, then build the BookingApp project using the command described in [Build with Maven Wrapper](#build-with-maven-wrapper) where `<MVNW>` is substituted by `mvn`.<br>

+#### On Eclipse

 You can also build the BookingApp project using launch files from Eclipse.
 They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
-Just right click on the .launch file, select **Run As**, and click on the same name Maven configuration for starting the building.
+Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration for starting the building.
 Remember that launch files in Reactor execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.

 ## Setup X server environment for Docker

 Desktop GUI applications need a graphical environment for working propertly.
 Since BookingApp uses the standard *Java GUI Swing*, it also requires an X display server.
 Depending on the OS, the X server environment may or may not be native.
 Once it works, the X server must be shared with Docker in order to pass access controls.
-After that you will be able to use the `docker` profile or the `docker compose`.
+After that, you will be able to use the `docker` profile or the `docker compose`.

 ### Linux

-Linux has nativetly an X server environment, thus the only thing to do is to share it with Docker.
-The simplest way (but not the most secure :exclamation:) is to disable the access control to the X server for the Docker network:
+Linux already has an X server environment, thus the only thing to do is to share it with Docker.
+The simplest way (but not the most secure!) is to disable the access control to the X server for the Docker network:

 - Run `ifconfig` for showing all the net interfaces.
 It may be necessary install the package for running it: `sudo apt install net-tools`.
 - From the printed list, find out the Docker virtual bridge (let's call it `<DOCKER_NET>`) which all the containers are connected to (as default it is `docker0`).